zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void ConnectionInterruptedHandler ();
 ```

-This callback indicates that the connection between the SDK and server is lost.
-The SDK tries to reconnect until the application calls the `LeaveChannel` method.
+This callback indicates that the connection is lost between the SDK and the server.
+Once the connection is lost, the SDK tries to reconnect it repeatedly until the application calls `LeaveChannel`.

 #### Connection Lost Callback (ConnectionLostHandler)